Refine search

 Olivier Donnars / Le Pictorium

-Remembrance garden set up for the victims of the Troubles, in the Irish district of Donore Donore Court in Belfast.
+In West Belfast, in the British quarter of Shankill.
 In this northern Irish city, Brexit only revives the old wounds of the two communities, British and Irish, which continue to count their deaths in their respective neighbourhoods.

 The walls of Belfast